changeworld/azure-docs.pl-pl/articles/spatial-anchors/how-tos/create-locate-anchors-objc.md

             // This anchor has already been reported and is being tracked break;
         case ASALocateAnchorStatusNotLocatedAnchorDoesNotExist:
-            // The anchor was deleted or never exited in the first place
+            // The anchor was deleted or never existed in the first place
             // Drop it, or show UI to ask user to anchor the content anew break;
         case ASALocateAnchorStatusNotLocated: